 How to get to the old timer tram

 Karlsplatz is a big station, so look for the Old Timer stop near the Otto Wagner Pavilion.
 That’s where the pink Manner tram (another Advent mainstay) also departs.
-All the stops around the route are well connected to the normal public transport netowrk.
+All the stops around the route are well connected to the normal public transport network.

 Karlsplatz is on the U1, U2 and U4 subway lines, Schwedenplatz on the U1 and U4, and Schottentor on the U2.
 The Rathausplatz stop is close to Schottentor or the Rathaus subway station (also U2).